HemanthKumarGadi/Auto-tag-images-of-galas-/README.md

 These images are published by attendees and the paparazzi on various social media channels and other sources.
 You are required to build an image auto-tagging model to classify these images into separate categories.

+Solution:

+Here I'm using Fastai Pretrained Model for Image Classification & also Im trying Simple CNN model For uderstanding for CNN functons.